cnaallotey/vue-school-landing-page/README.md

 # vue-school-landing-page

-> A landing page for vue school black friday sale using nuxt.js / vue.js
+> A landing page for vue school black friday sale using nuxt.js / vue.js and Tailwind CSS

 ## Build Setup